wikitree/wikitree-javascript-sdk/README.md

 wikitree-javascript-sdk
 =======================

-Javascript library for interacting with the WikiTree API functions
+Javascript library to work with the WikiTree API functions.

 ## Prerequisites
 * jQuery 1.10 or higher (may work with lower versions)